osrf/gazebo_design/gui_logging/gui_logging.md

     1. case: Placing the control markers and enabling the loop feature should cause log info messages to repeat.
     1. case: Check that the zoom feature causes the slider to scale.

+### Implementation Plan

+The following list contains the pull-requests that will be made to complete this project.
+Each pull-request will include the appropriate tests.

+1. Timeline
+    1. Basic playback slider.
+It will be possible to load a log file from the GUI, and use the slider to navigate through the log file.
+    1. The play and pause buttons will work.
+    1. The render window will be highlighted in orange.
+1. Step and zoom utilities
+    1. Implement the buttons that move to the beginning & end of the log, step forward & back through the log, and zoom the slider.
+1. Log file format
+    1. Decide on a new log file format, and integrate it into the existing tools.
+    1. `gz log` and the GUI tools should all work.
+1. Example and tutorials
+    1. This will likely be multiple examples and tutorials to cover the new GUI tools and new log file format.